 Step 7: Freeze the Whole Thing.
-Next, freeze the pie crust in the pan for 15 minutes before filling, egg washing and baking!
+Next, freeze hour homemade pie crust in the pan for 15 minutes before filling, egg washing and baking!
 Do this whether or not the recipe requires par or blind baking.
 See below info on blind and par baking.

 Step 8: Finish Assembly and Bake the Pie.
 Once your pie is filled and chilled, and topped with whatever topping you’re using (a crumble, top crust, or lattice), and chill in the fridge for an additional 10-15 minutes to ensure everything is cold before going in the oven.
 When ready to bake, brush the crust with egg wash, sprinkle with coarse sugar and bake as directed in the pie recipe!

 Par-Baking & Blind Baking 3 Ingredient Pie Crust: